up65akhil/car_price_prediction/README.md

 🏆 Outcome

-✅ Successfully built a machine learning model that can predict car prices with high accuracy.
+✅ Successfully built a machine learning model that can predict car prices with 91% accuracy.
 📌 The model can be used for price estimation in used car marketplaces and automobile businesses.